 “Oh, okay.
 Thanks.
 This courtroom is really different than the one where Don’s bail hearing was held, isn’t it?”
 I asked Mr. Williams.

 “Yes, it is.
-Trials are more involved than bail hearings, and that’s why the layouts different including the jury box, even though it’s not being used for Don’s trial.”
+Trials are more involved than bail hearings, and that’s why the layouts are different in this courtroom including the jury box, even though it’s not being used for Don’s trial.”

 The Bailiff walked in front of the bench.
 He stood there facing the public gallery and said, in a loud voice, “All witnesses present in the courtroom will please exit the courtroom within the next five minutes.
 Please check in with the guard outside the courtroom door.
 He will direct you to the witness rooms.
 Thank you.”